niksilver/elm-explained/ports/Ports.md

 This says that `sendMessage` will take a string and turn it into the appropriate command, and the Elm platform will then send the string to JavaScript.
 The Elm platform provides the implementation for `sendMessage`; we don't need to worry about it.

-Then this code will create a command that sends the model's `draft` field to JavaScript:
+So this code will
+create a command that sends the model's `draft` field to JavaScript:

 ```elm